jmuzsik/blog/content/pages/about.md

 - Why do people not believe you're American?
 (Predominantly) an inexplicable deep accent
 - I don't watch much stuff nowadays but if I did I'd be utilising my [Mubi](https://mubi.com/showing) subscription.
 - I tend to go on long walks.

+And [this is my resume](https://youthful-shirley-b0ee96.netlify.com/) written in CSS/HTML.